 Selected recent presentations:

-His book, Staging the Savage God: The Grotesque in Performance, was published in 2004 and was reissued as a paperback in 2016.
-With Katia Arfara (Onassis Center, Athens) and Aneta Mancewicz (University of Birmingham, UK), he has co-edited a book, Intermedial Performamce and Politics in the Public Sphere, which is forthcoming from Palgrave MacMillan in 2018.
-Dr. Remshardt is now working on a book manuscript about theatre and early film.
-This project has been supported by a UF Arts and Humanities Scholarship Grant and a research grant from the Friends of the Princeton University Library.
+His book, Staging the Savage God: The Grotesque in Performance, was published in 2004 and was reissued as a paperback in 2016 by SIU Press.
+With Katia Arfara (Onassis Center, Athens) and Aneta Mancewicz (University of Birmingham, UK), he has co-edited a book, Intermedial Performance and Politics in the Public Sphere, which is forthcoming from Palgrave Macmillan in 2018.
+Dr. Remshardt is now working on a book manuscript about theatre and early film, supported by a UF Arts and Humanities Scholarship Grant and a research grant from the Friends of the Princeton University Library.